 Due to the strength and importance of patent rights for therapeutic and diagnostic licenses, U-M will offer a license that reflects fair market value terms for up-front payment, royalties, clinical and commercial milestone payments and equity.
 These terms will differ based upon the indication pursued and the stage of the technology.
 Our licensing professionals will work with you to develop a license agreement with terms that are compatible with raising venture capital and successful commercialization.

 Benefits of Innovation Partnership License:

-Innovation Partnerships is proud to make available the “Powered by M Technology” logo for U-M licensees.
-U-M is one of a very few universities that make available a version of the university logo for use by its startups.
+Innovation Partnerships is proud to make available the “Powered by Michigan Technology” logo for U-M licensees.
+U-M is one of a very few universities that makes available a version of the university logo for use by its startups.
 If you are a U-M startup or are discussing a U-M startup license, please ask us about the license documentation for this logo.
 There is no additional charge.

 Beyond our best-in-class licensing approach, Innovation Partnerships offers the following support for U-M startups:

 U-M has three investment funds to invest early-stage capital exclusively into U-M-licensed startups.

 Innovation Partnerships offers flexible leases for world-class lab and office space adjacent to Innovation Partnerships within the U-M North Campus Research Complex.
 Tenants are provided with concierge services and networking opportunities to accelerate their programs guided by the Innovation Partnerships Ventures team.

 Innovation Partnerships provides seasoned entrepreneurs to bring a wealth of entrepreneurial experiences and connections to startup projects and licensed U-M startups.